aspettl/ccliwrapper/README.md

 * Upgrading CLI tools is then as easy as specifying a new image tag or pulling the latest tag again
 * Standard mechanism for shell completion can be used
+* Supports (rootfull) Docker and (rootless) Podman currently as engine for containers

 ## Limitations

 * By design, applications in containers can only access those folders that are mounted into the container (by default only the current working directory) and ports are opened on a virtual network interface.
-* **Currently: only rootless Podman containers are supported**, i.e., we rely on the fact that root (UID 0) in the container is mapped to the current user

 ## How to use